 4. An Infrastructure Built for Growth

-The MidCity District is a major focus for commercial and residential growth.
-The Orion Amphitheater, opened in May 2022, has become a cultural hub, attracting over 150,000 visitors in its first season.
+The MidCity District is a significant focus for commercial and residential growth.
+The Orion Amphitheater, which opened in May 2022, has become a cultural hub, attracting over 150,000 visitors in its first season.
 The district also saw the groundbreaking of the Anthem House project, a $110 million mixed-use building, and the Wellory Living development, a $108 million multifamily project aimed at being the Southeast’s first net-zero multifamily development.

 5. A Diverse Economy